umbraco/UmbracoDocs/12/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/rte-blocks.md

 ## Setup Block Types

 Block Types are **Element Types** which need to be created before you can start configuring them as Block Types.
-This can be done either directly from the property editor setup process, or you can set them up beforehand and add them to the Rich Text Editor after.
+This can be done either directly from the property editor setup process, or you can set them up beforehand.
+If they are set beforehand then they need to be added to the Rich Text Editor afterward.

 Once you have added an Element Type as a Block Type on your Rich Text Editor Data Type you will have the option to configure it further.